vercel/next.js/docs/advanced-features/react-18/overview.md

 ## Streaming SSR

-Next.js supports React 18's Streaming server-rendering (SSR) out of the box for SSR pages.
+Next.js supports React 18 streaming server-rendering (SSR) out of the box.

 [Learn more about streaming in Next.js](/docs/advanced-features/react-18/streaming.md).